RoliSoft/Host-Scanner/README.md

 * UDP scanner
   * Uses a list of known port numbers and sends a specifically crafted payload in order to try and get an answer from the server, if there are any listening.

+* ICMP pinger
+  * Support for ICMP Echo Request packets (also known as "standard ping") to determine if a host is alive.

+* ARP pinger
+  * Support for ARP Request packets to map alive hosts on a local network.

 * External scanners
   * Ability to use external tools for all the scanning needs, instead of the built-in scanners.
 Currently Nmap support is implemented, more to follow if needed.

+* Unit tests
+  * All features are covered by unit tests which are run on three platforms in order to ensure utmost stability and portability.

+* Portability
+  * Features are implemented (when a standardized API is not available) using raw sockets on Linux, WinPcap on Windows, and Berkeley Packet Filter on BSD / OS X.

 ## Planned features

 * Network mapping
-  * LAN
-    * ARP requests for IPv4
+  * ~~ARP requests for IPv4~~ ✓
   * Neighbor Solicitation for IPv6
-  * WAN
-    * Try host discovery methods for the whole range

 * Host discovery
   * Send standard ICMP ping